Small Business Collection Agency

 Empire Credit and Collection is a BBB accredited small business collection agency with an 82% success rate on small business debts.
 We will match any of our competitor’s rates, and you will not pay us a dime until we successfully recover your debt.

-Protect Your Receivables During Uncertain Economic Times
+Protect Your Accounts Receivable During Uncertain Economic Times

 Businesses globally face uncertainty and volatility in today’s economic landscape.
 We understand the increased importance of cash flow and reduced receivables during this unpredictable time and are here to help.
 Protect your business now by contacting our expert debt collectors for a quick quote.

-Your Solution to Overdue Accounts
+Small Business Collections for Your Overdue Accounts

 Delinquent accounts can take a toll on your business, but there’s no reason that they should put your business out of commission.
 Why should you accept a loss when there are viable solutions at your disposal that can help you receive the money you’ve earned?